CarpenterEvan/TubeRoom/README.md

 ###    `DCHeader.py`
 I want to create a new .log file that will be synced with the google drive.
-It must be labeled with the correct date, and if a file already already exists for that day, it will have to modify the name.
-This code can only handle 2 tests/day right now.
+It must be labeled with the correct date, and if a file already already exists for that day, it will have to modify the name. "...test.log" --> "...test2.log" for example.

 The other important feature is scanning in the tube IDs.

 ###   `TensionSearch.sh`
 Using bash, grep through the tension files in the Google Drive and see if a tube's ID appears in any tension files, this can be used for checking if a tube has been tension tested before the database has been updated.